-How should Technical Safety BC identify and handle ethical risks when implementing their Artificial Intelligence (AI) and data-driven system?
+How should Technical Safety BC (formerly, BC Safety Authority) identify and handle ethical risks when implementing their Artificial Intelligence (AI) and data-driven system?

 Generation R conducted a Comprehensive Ethics Assessment (CEA) to identify and characterize ethical risks associated with transparency, autonomy, fairness, accountability and public reputation.

 An AI ethics roadmap has been created for Technical Safety BC, which outlines clear and actionable recommendations for each of the main ethical risks identified.